Amazon Understory

 - West Coast

-- Artist in Residency Program and Art Activations
+- Artist in Residence Program and Community Art Activations

 - Amazon

-Our team selected artists to participate in an Artist in Residency program at Understory at Amazon’s Seattle Spheres.
+Selected artists to participate in an Artist in Residency program at Understory at Amazon’s Seattle Spheres

-We curated quarterly artist activations to uplift local Seattle talent while engaging the community.
+Curated quarterly artist activations to uplift local Seattle talent while engaging the community

 The Story

-Amazon’s Understory Artist in Residence program explores the intersection of art, technology, and nature while fostering community engagement.
-Each residency and activation has been curated by NINE dot ARTS and has allowed local creatives to spend over two months in the space, honing their craft while engaging with the community and displaying and/or selling their work.
+Amazon’s Understory Artist in Residence program took place from 2023 to 2025, exploring the intersection of art, technology, and nature while fostering community engagement.
+Each residency and activation allowed local creatives to spend over two months in the space, honing their craft while engaging with the community and displaying and/or selling their work.
 These activations included immersive art installations, artist-led workshops, rotating exhibitions, and public programming.

-At this ever-changing space of connection and collectivity beneath the Seattle Spheres, artists directly engage with visitors in the creative process to showcase how the practice of art breaks down barriers and builds community.
-Learn more about the artists featured below.
+At this ever-changing space of connection and collectivity beneath the Seattle Spheres, artists directly engaged with visitors in the creative process to showcase how the practice of art breaks down barriers and builds community.
+Learn more about the resident artists below.

-Katie Todaro’s activation, “The Fabric of Our Community” invited people to make their mark on various canvases, which were then transformed into life-sized cut-outs of the human form.
+Katie Todaro’s activation, “The Fabric of our Community” invited people to make their mark on various canvases, which were then transformed into lifesize cut-outs of the human form.
 With contributions from both locals and visitors, the art project reflects Seattle’s diversity and creative spirit through hundreds of unique doodles, drawings, and quotes.
+During her residency, Todaro completed 5 installations with 10 layered canvases, and welcomed 6,644 total attendees (an average of 316 attendees per day).

-“Megapixels” by local artist Jane Richlovsky was our most tech-forward activation for Understory.
-Highlighting intersections among the mechanical, the hand-made, and the organic, visitors were invited to create their own patterns from colorful “pixels” which were photographed for use in a crowd-sourced film.
-As more patterns were created and more photographs were taken, Jane’s animated films were cast upon a widescreen in the space to give participants further appreciation for both handmade and digital art.
+Our most tech-forward activation for Understory, “Megapixels” highlighted intersections among the mechanical, the hand-made, and the organic, inviting visitors to create their own patterns from colorful “pixels” which were photographed for use in a crowd-sourced film.
+As more patterns were created and more photographs were taken, Richlovsky’s animated films were cast upon a widescreen in the space to give participants further appreciation for both handmade and digital art.

 “The juxtaposition plays with the differences and highlights the similarities between handmade and digital; tactile and virtual; stillness and motion.” – Jane Richlovsky

-Local artist Mokedo’s community art project, “Our Apophenia,” encouraged visitors to express their gratitude and see it come together in a dynamic tapestry of collective connectivity.
+A community art project entitled “Our Apophenia” by Mollie Bryan (Mokedo) encouraged visitors to express their gratitude while in the space, then see their expressions come together in a dynamic tapestry of collective connectivity.
 Each week, the installation was brought to life through projections of captivating video and digital art that Mokedo captured around the Pacific Northwest.